luyufan498/Adaptive-Computing-Challenge-2021/README.md

 ## Use Model in the demo design -->

-## To run the demo
+## Detailed instructions to run the demo

-There are a number of parts in our demo: 1) gstreamer video processing pipes, 2) host program for management and 3) hardware firmware.
-Please follow the instructions blow to run the demo.
+There are a number of parts in our demo: 1) Gstreamer video processing pipes, 2) Host program for management and 3) Hardware firmware.
+Please follow the instructions to run the demo.

-### Set up the environment
+### Environment setup

 0. Follow the [official instructions](https://xilinx.github.io/kria-apps-docs/main/build/html/index.html) to set up KV260 (smart camera and AIBox-ReID are needed).